 This simple pasta dish comes together quickly, which works well for the girls’ attention spans.
 It takes less than 15 minutes from start to finish!

-I love sharing this kind of simple recipe with you, and now more than ever I know that we all want simple, comforting food.
+I love sharing this kind of simple recipe with you, and I always hear from friends and family that are craving more simple, yet comforting weeknight dinners.

 You can make it with my fresh homemade pasta or use your favorite box pasta.
 It’s very adaptable – make it fresh or put it together with staples and frozen veggies.